avos-io/goat/README.md

 ### Proxy

-It is possible to build proxies much like HTTP reverse proxies can be used with GRPC over HTTP.
+It is possible to build proxies, much like HTTP reverse proxies can be used with GRPC over HTTP.

 ----